arifszn/monster-slayer-game/README.md

 # monster-slayer-game
-A simple game to learn Vue js.
+A simple game to learn Vue.js.

 This was made when i was learning Vue.js.